 No comic book character has a more perfect summation of their moral code and overall message than Spider-Man’s legendary, “With great power, comes great responsibility.”
 Although similar to quotes from famous historical figures like Winston Churchill, and Franklin and Theodore Roosevelt, no one appears to have put it quite that way until Stan Lee thought it up for Spider-Man’s inaugural appearance in Amazing Fantasy #15 (1962).

-3. Steve Ditko wouldn’t speak to Stan Lee even though they were working on Amazing Spider-Man together
+3. Steve Ditko and Stan Lee stopped speaking to each other while working on Amazing Spider-Man together

-Although the who, what, and when of the actual conception of the Spider-Man character will likely never be entirely clear, what is certain is that Stan Lee (as the writer) and Steve Ditko (as the artist) worked together on Amazing Fantasy #15 and The Amazing Spider-Man #1-#38.
+Although the who, what, and when of the actual conception of the Spider-Man character remains a matter of debate, what is certain is that Stan Lee (as the writer) and Steve Ditko (as the artist) worked together on Amazing Fantasy #15 and The Amazing Spider-Man #1-#38.
 The only outside party was Jack Kirby who designed the covers for Amazing Fantasy #15 and Amazing Spider-Man #1.
 Otherwise, it was just Lee and Ditko, and during their run together most every notable Spider-Man supporting character and villain was introduced, including Doctor Octopus, Green Goblin, Electro, Lizard, Sandman, Aunt May, Betty Brant, Gwen Stacy, Mary Jane Watson (though her actual face was only revealed after Ditko left), Harry Osborn, Flash Thompson, and J. Jonah Jameson.

 4. The Green Goblin almost didn’t turn out to be Norman Osborn

-However, when the Goblin was first introduced in the comics he was a total mystery, which was a trick Stan Lee and Steve Ditko had already done before with a villain trying to take over the New York mob who after multiple issues was revealed to be a colleague of Peter’s from the Daily Bugle.
-Ditko was okay with having one mysterious villain turn out to be someone Peter knew, but to do so again so soon afterward strained credibility.
-Instead, Ditko’s plan for the Green Goblin was to introduce Norman as Harry’s father to function as a decoy, the guy you’re supposed to think might be the Goblin.
-Then Spider-Man would discover the Goblin was someone he didn’t know, a barley-around character associated with J. Jonah Jameson.
+However, when the Goblin was first introduced in the comics he was a total mystery, with his identity only revealed long after he’d been a thorn in Spidey’s side.
+This was a trick Stan Lee and Steve Ditko had already pulled before with a villain (named, bluntly enough, Big Man) who after multiple issues was revealed to be a colleague of Peter’s from the Daily Bugle.
+Ditko was okay with having one mysterious villain turn out to be someone Peter knew, but to do so again and so soon afterward strained credibility.

 5. Spider-Man paved the way for the famous Green Arrow/Green Lantern drug special

 It was such a success that the Comics Code Authority overhauled its guidelines to allow negative depictions of drugs.
-DC had actually already planned out its Green Lantern/Green Arrow drug issue, but were not as willing as Lee to run afoul of the Authority.
-It was only after the guideline changes that they moved forward with their far more vaunted tale of heroine overdose.
+DC had actually already planned out its Green Lantern/Green Arrow drug issue but was not as willing as Lee to run afoul of the Authority.
+It was only after the guideline changes that they moved forward with their far more vaunted tale of heroin overdose.

 6. The black Spider-Man costume that became Venom originated out of a competition for aspiring comic book writers and artists